MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 ### DownloadPath attribute (part of Add element)

-**Optional.** Defines where the installation files are downloaded from.
+Optional.
+Defines where the installation files are downloaded from.
 Most commonly used to distribute specific languages and products for Office from a central location on your network to another location.
 To use this setting, run the ODT in download mode.
 If not included, the files are downloaded from the Office CDN.

-#### Example values
+Example values:

 - DownloadPath="\\serverb\share\"